danielnelson35/CPSC455Project/README.md

-# CPSC455Project
-CPSC 455 group project: What Should I Eat
+# What Should I Eat

 Project Description: